A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 After many years at consulting companies, joining a “client” was a breakthrough.
 I was hired as an analyst, coordinating a group of 3 to 10 developers.
 For the last couple of years I was a project manager and technical lead for financial cards.
 During my four years there I learned to communicate with non-technical parties, and to coordinate disparate teams for a common goal.

-We did many interesting projects, such as coordinating a task force to optimize financial transactions.
-Truth be told, I sorely missed technical work, so at the first opportunity I went back to hard-core software development in anger.
+We did many interesting projects, such as leading a task force to optimize financial transactions.

 2005-03 to 2007-07: Consultant at Matchmind and Indra